kubeedge/website/docs/setup/install-with-keadm.md

 **IMPORTANT NOTES:**

-1. Set flags `--set key=value` for cloudcore helm chart could refer to [KubeEdge CloudCore Helm Charts README.md](https://github.com/kubeedge/kubeedge/blob/master/manifests/charts/cloudcore/README.md).
+1. Set flags `--set key=value` for CloudCore helm chart could refer to [KubeEdge CloudCore Helm Charts README.md](https://github.com/kubeedge/kubeedge/blob/master/manifests/charts/cloudcore/README.md).

 2. You can start with one of Keadm’s built-in configuration profiles and then further customize the configuration for your specific needs.
 Currently, the built-in configuration profile keyword is `version`.
 Refer to [version.yaml](https://github.com/kubeedge/kubeedge/blob/master/manifests/profiles/version.yaml) as `values.yaml`, you can make your custom values file here, and add flags like `--profile version=v1.9.0 --set key=value` to use this profile. `--external-helm-root` flag provides a feature function to install the external helm charts like edgemesh.